sgunonu/DataSafe/LabGuide100000.md

 3. In the table, click DBA_DEBRA.
 The **User Details** dialog box is displayed.
 Here you see she is not using her audit admin role, it may be recommended to reconsider her admin role.
 <!--Image-->
 ![](./images/3.3.5.png " ")<br/>
-4. On the right, expand the roles to view the privileges. <!-- think it might be not needed-->
+4. On the right, expand the roles to view the privileges. <!-- it might be not needed-->
 5. On the left, click the question mark next to **Risk**.
 Here you can review the factors that designate a user as Critical, High, Medium, or Low risk.<br/>
 6. Close the User Details dialog box.<br/>
 <!--**NOTE** DBA Debra is not using her audit admin role, you can run the following code to revoke the AUDIT_ADMIN role from DBA_DEBRA: `revoke audit_admin from DBA_DEBRA`-->